by The Culinistas

 Flushing Food Court

 A staple of the Chinese food scene in Flushing, the lowest level of the New World Mall is home to over thirty stalls serving up dishes from various regions of China and beyond.
 We’ve eaten our way through, so we know that stall #24 Tian Fu is not to be missed.
-Pick from an assortment of veg, meats, seafood, herbs, and chiles to great your own dry pot.
+Pick from an assortment of veg, meats, seafood, herbs, and chiles to create your own dry pot.
 Stall #19 is a must for spicy thin noodles and braised pork in tangy broth.
 Before you leave stop by Stall #26 for a Beijing style ham and egg stuffed scallion crepe.

 133-35 Roosevelt Ave, Flushing, NY 11354